 You’re only posting from business accounts

 The Facebook algorithm prefers posts that come from personal accounts over those that come from business accounts.
-By demoting posts from business accounts and making it harder for them to get good reach, it encourages businesses to invest in paid social media to reach their audience.
-If you don’t have the kind of budget to put behind paid social media, you can always use employee advocacy as a strategy to expand your reach.
+By demoting posts from business accounts and making it harder for them to get good reach, it encourages businesses to invest in paid social media marketing to reach their audience.
+If you don’t have the kind of budget to put behind paid social media, you can always use employee advocacy as a marketing strategy to expand your reach.
 For example, you can encourage your employees to share business updates and content through their personal accounts on Twitter and LinkedIn.
 You can give them a framework or guidelines to help employees know what is and isn't appropriate to post on social media.
 You could also use HubSpot’s social scheduling tools to post relevant content through their accounts (for example, every time a new blog is published you can put a post out through your employee's accounts).

 You aren’t posting at the time your followers are most engaged

 As social media platforms reward accounts with high engagement, you’ll want to make sure you’re posting at times where your audience is most active.
 Tools such as followerwonk can help you find the best time to post your content, so that you’re not posting content at a time where no-one is going to see it.
 If you have a global audience and some content that you really want to get out, share it more than once, at different times, with a slightly different message so that it reaches as much of your audience as possible.